jklingspon/eye-in-the-sky/README.md

 - Septentrio Mosaic-X5 GNSS Receiver
 - Vision Components IMX565 MIPI Camera

+SOLIDWORKS part files for the system enclosure can be obtained from [https://github.com/jklingspon/eits-cad]

 ### Setup Instructions:
 Though created for use with [Skynix](https://github.com/jklingspon/skynix), the system environment can be replicated easily on Raspberry Pi OS Lite Bullseye for arm64.